-Over the weekend, the boys in our family (my husband and two boys) got much-needed haircuts.
-It probably won’t surprise you that we take care of these haircuts ourselves right in our own backyard.
+Over the weekend, the boys in our family (my husband and four boys) got much-needed haircuts.
+It probably won’t surprise you that we take care of these haircuts ourselves at home.

 Cutting our family’s hair happens to be a family tradition.
-Growing up, my mom always cut our hair.
+Growing up, my mom always cut my hair and my siblings’ hair.
 My mom is talented at everything creative and artsy, so even when we were older my sisters and I trusted her to cut our hair.

 My husband also grew up in a family where his mom cut all the kids’ hair.
 When he got older he learned to cut his own hair.
 To this day, my husband has never paid for a haircut.